schumannl00/Segment_App/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Insert your license information here]

 ## Acknowledgments

 - The nnUNet framework developers for their excellent segmentation architecture
-- Contributors to the various Python packages used in this project